Skyjacker D.B. Cooper’s Real Identity Revealed In 1972 Letter To ‘The Oregonian’ A Code-Breaker Claims

 Vietnam veteran Robert Rackstraw has long been suspected to be the real identity of skyjacker D.B.
-Cooper, and now a team of investigators say they have confirmation that this suspicion is correct.
+Cooper, and now a team of investigators says they have confirmation that this suspicion is correct.
 They’ve decoded a letter Rackstraw wrote to The Oregonian newspaper in 1972 that was never published.
 The New York Daily News reports that television and film producer Tom Colbert sued the FBI for Cooper’s files, and in those files, he found a letter that read, in part,

 “This letter is too (sic) let you know I am not dead but really alive and just back from the Bahamas, so your silly troopers up there can stop looking for me.
 That is just how dumb this government is.
 I like your articles about me but you can stop them now.
 D.B.
 Cooper is not real… I want out of the system and saw a way through good ole Unk,” he writes.
 “Now it is Uncle’s turn to weep and pay one of it’s own some cash for a change.
 (And please tell the lackey cops D.B.
 Cooper is not my real name).”